jandraor/time_varying_beta/readme.md

 assumed as a proxy of the transmission rate.
 We perform inference on these structures using Iterated Filtering and the Particle Filter.
 The final DGP (DGP3) is built from a pool of deterministic models that describe the transmission rate as information delays.
-We calibrate the pool of models to incidence reports using Hamiltonian Monte Carlo.
+We calibrate these pool of models to incidence reports using Hamiltonian Monte Carlo.
 By following this complementary approach, we assess the tradeoffs associated with each formulation and reflect on the benefits/risks of